harald-lang/HSA-Drivers-Linux-AMD/README.md

 #####Obtaining firmware binary files

-* Firmware binary files for Carrizo and Kaver are included in radeon-firmware_410-604_all.deb
+* Firmware binary files for Carrizo and Kaveri are included in radeon-firmware_410-604_all.deb

 ###LICENSE